 Dr. Kato-Maeda is also interested in identifying novel genomic factors that govern drug-resistant tuberculosis to enable more accurate real-time PCR, line probe assays and sequencing-based methods for rapid identification of drug-resistant TB.

-She has collaborations with the San Francisco Department of Public Health Division of Tuberculosis, CDC, and other academic institutions in United States and abroad including Tanzania, Zimbabwe, and Panama.
+She has collaborations with the San Francisco Department of Public Health Division of Tuberculosis, CDC, and other academic institutions in United States and abroad including Tanzania, Uganda and the Philippines.

 Dr. Kato-Maeda participates in teaching activities related to the molecular epidemiology of tuberculosis as well as research management involving laboratory components.
 She also facilitates laboratory meetings for the tuberculosis research community at ZSFG/UCSF.
 Dr. Kato-Maeda also serves as a consultant for laboratory aspects of the Tuberculosis Control Program, and is a consultant to numerous research projects related to tuberculosis.